-Education Concentration Degree Type
+Education Concentration Degree Type Associate in Arts

 The Education concentration prepares students for transfer to complete their bachelor's degree and become licensed to teach at the middle and high school level.
 Candidates for middle or high school licensure are required to minor in middle or high school education and major in the subject area they plan to teach.